Translations

 Introduction

 The loss of an hour of sleep didn't bother me.
 Having to set fourteen timepieces ahead one hour aggravated me enough.
-“Fourteen?” -- you ask?
+“Fourteen?” you ask.
 Yes.
-They are two watches, clocks on two vehicles, DVD player, landline phone, stove, two microwaves, three alarm clocks, and two light timers.
+They are two watches, clocks on two vehicles, a DVD player, a landline phone, a stove, two microwaves, three alarm clocks, and two light timers.
 That's fourteen.

-In a sense, this article is a follow up to my article of last year: “SUNSHINE PROTECTION ACT OF 2021" (published 3-19-2022; updated 3-20-2022; article #303).
-Reading that article again today, I feel anew the shock and frustration that inspired the tone in that article.
+In a sense, this article is a follow-up to last year's article, “SUNSHINE PROTECTION ACT OF 2021" (published 3-19-2022; updated 3-20-2022; article #303).
+Reading that article again today, I feel anew the shock and frustration that inspired the tone in that entry.
 I would not change a word.

-The purpose of this sixty-fifth article on “poly-tics” is to educate folks who want year-round “guvrmint” time.
+The purpose of this sixty-fifth article on “poly-ticks” is to educate folks who want year-round “guvrmint” time.
 Writing this article will soothe my Irish temper.
-I have to stand with Papaw Ferrell, as the conclusion will indicate.
+I have to stand with Papaw Ferrell, as the conclusion indicates.

-Since 5/21/2019, the Tennessee “guvrmint” has had a law on the books.
-That law states that, once the federal “guvrmint” passes year-round “guvrmint” time, then the Tennessee law will go into effect.
+Since 5/21/2019, the Tennessee state “guvrmint” has had a law on the books.
+It states that, once the federal “guvrmint” passes year-round “guvrmint” time, the Tennessee law will go into effect.

 See Tennessee General Assembly, HB 0247.
 The “Bill History” and “Summary” buttons contain the details.
 The “Votes” button shows how each representative and senator voted.

-Regrettably, the switch is already set, in Tennessee.
-If the federal “guvrmint” passes the “Sunshine Protection Act of 2021,” then the switch turns on, in Tennessee, for year-round “guvrmint” time.
+Regrettably, the switch is already set for Tennessee.
+If the federal “guvrmint” passes the “Sunshine Protection Act of 2021,” the switch turns on in Tennessee for year-round “guvrmint” time.

 Sunshine Protection Act of 2021” -- My Rant